tuckws/Lab_SOC_Automation_YARA/README.md

 ## Lab_SOC_Automation_YARA

 #### Purpose
 The purpose of this lab is to develop knowledge and experience in the application of EDR, Threat Hunting, and SIEM tools.
-We will use YARA and LimaCharlie to monitor and triage a simple lab environement with Windows 11 and Ubuntu Server.
+We will use YARA and LimaCharlie to monitor and triage a lab environement with Windows 11 and Ubuntu Server.
 Test, break, have fun.
 #### Skills Learned
 - EDR implementation.
 - Logging collection and management.